fanqingsong/fastapi-hive/docs/design.md

 ---

-FastAPI Hive Framework loads modules of packages, It extracts the abstraction EndpointMeta properties, including router and service, which will be mounted into app during app startup.
+FastAPI Hive Framework loads cornerstones of packages, It extracts the abstraction EndpointMeta properties, including router and service, which will be mounted into app during app startup.

 ---